drshahizan/software-engineering/materials/module4/Aliatul/readme.md

   - Payment processing: The system should integrate with the university's payment processing system to allow for seamless payment processing and tracking.

   - Data analysis: The system should provide data analysis and reporting capabilities to track package delivery performance, identify areas for improvement, and provide insights to university administrators.

-## 3. Define the system requirements:

-Determine the features and functionality required for the system, such as parcel tracking, payment processing, and delivery options.
-Consider the user interface, security, integration with other systems, scalability, performance, and maintenance requirements.

 ## 4. Choose a technology platform: